mazetoken/airdrop-tool/README.md

 a fork of [Airdrop-Tool](https://github.com/mr-zwets/airdrop-tool)

-modified to exclude addresses from an airdrop
+modified to exclude addresses from an airdrop and added fungible cashtokens to fungible cashtokens holders/addresses airdrop script

+you need to install [nodejs](https://nodejs.org) and use a command line (e.g. Visual Studio, PowerShell etc.)

+open the main folder, open example_env.txt, fill in the variables, rename to .env

+navigate to the main directory

 run

 `npm i`

-fill in the variables in the example_env.txt, rename the file to .env and run
+### Airdrop fungible tokens to NFTs holders/addresses (including TapSwap addresses)

+run

+`node recipientsNFT.js`

+open recipientsNFT.json, remove manually addresses from the list (if you want to)

+run

+`node airdropNFT.js`

+### Airdrop fungible cashtokens to fungible cashtokens holders/addresses (excluding TapSwap addresses)

+navigate to the main directory

+run

-`node recipients.js`
+`node recipientsFT.js`

-open recipients.json, remove wallet addresses from the list and run
+open recipientsFT.json, remove manually addresses from the list (if you want to)

+run

-`node airdrop.js`
+`node airdropFT.js`

+it was tested with <100 addresses (not sure if it works with e.g. 1000 addresses)

+### Airdrop to random addresses

+modify `recipientsNFT.json` or `recipientsFT.json` for your needs, e.g. if you want to test it - airdrop to only yourself (one address on the list)

+sample

+`recipients_sample.json`

 ---